Big Data Analytics and Machine Learning

 Real-time computing (RTC), or reactive computing, comprise hardware and software systems that are subject to a “real-time constraint”, for example operational deadlines from event to system response.
 Real-time programs must guarantee response within strict time constraints, often referred to as “deadlines”.

 Real-time responses are often understood to be in the order of milliseconds, and sometimes microseconds.
 Conversely, a system without real-time facilities, cannot guarantee a response within any timeframe (regardless of actual or expected response times).
 A real-time system is one which controls an environment by receiving data, processing them, and returning the results sufficiently quickly to affect the environment at that time.
 A real-time system may be one where its application can be considered (within context) to be mission critical.
 High Frequency Trading (HFT) systems are an example of a real-time computing system – the real-time constraint in this system is the time in which a trade needs to be executed to prevent loss or make a profit.
 Real-time computations can be said to have failed if they are not completed before their deadline, where their deadline is relative to an event.
 A real-time deadline must be met, regardless of system load.
 An Active Cyber Defense (ACD) system is another example of a real-time system that detects IDS and IPS events and responds to mitigate or control the activities of the attacker within a certain timeframe.

-Micro Services Architectures are replacing monolithic architectures with loose coupling, greater modularity and reduced dependencies in mind.
-MSA's enable organizations to be more agile and adapt faster at Web Scale.
+Applications built around Microservices and serverless are replacing monolithic architectures with loose coupling, greater modularity, portability and reduced dependencies in mind.
+This enable organizations to be more agile and adapt faster at Web Scale.